fhwang/event_sourced_record/Getting_Started.md

     config.active_record.observers = :subscription_event_observer

+### A Subscription rake file

+The Rake file gives you a convenient command to rebuild every `Subscription` whenever necessary.
+Since you'll be building `SubscriptionCalculator` to be idempotent, this will be a fairly safe operation.

+    namespace :subscription do
+      task :recalculate => :environment do
+        Subscription.all.each do |subscription|
+          SubscriptionCalculator.new(subscription).run.save!
+        end
+      end
+    end

 ## Creation

 The generated code starts you out with a `creation` event, but we'll want to define it to get some use out of it.